darkcall98/aio-downloader/README.md

 - (Optional) An **Instagram account** if you want to download private/story content
 - An **X (Twitter) account** (required for the X downloader to work)
 - For Telegram: **nothing extra** — the archiver works on any public channel without login or API keys
+- For Website Capture: **nothing extra** — works on any public website without login or API keys

 ---